-If you have ever wanted to buy an Erhu, it is likely that you would have asked yourself what the difference between a starter grade Erhu and one costing easily ten times as much is.
-What makes an Erhu a good – or specifically, the one for you – Erhu?
+If you have ever wanted to buy an Erhu, it is likely that you would have asked yourself what the differences are between a starter grade Erhu and one costing easily ten times as much.
+What makes an Erhu a good – or specifically, the one for you kind of Erhu?

 So, how shall we determine the differences between these variables?
 As a case study, we will be comparing the trusty Shanghai Rosewood Erhu (by the Shanghai Dunhuang Yun Brand) and the Ming Qing Erhu (by the maker Yu Kai Ming).
 Check out our comparison video below: